roboman2444/enaengine/README.md

 uses stb_image.h

-Requires sdl1.2(will be changed to sdl2), sdl_ttf(will be changed), glew (might be changed to glloadgen soon), and a working opengl 3.3 environment.
+Requires sdl1.2(will be changed to sdl2), glew (might be changed to glloadgen soon), and a working opengl 3.3 environment.
+Has some weird shader compilation bugs on certian intel GPUs.